-By guest blogger Caitlin Kelly; above image by Jake Sporn
+By guest blogger Caitlin Kelly; above image by Jake Sporn.
+Last updated January 10, 2022.

 I wave at the lift attendant as I grab my skis from the gondola at the top of Little Whiteface.
 He smiles and nods back, sitting behind a row of rubber ducks.
 I don’t know if he actually recognizes me with my braids and purple skis and Carhartt vest, but I’d like to think so.
-It’s my fifth season at Whiteface and I've been skiing all morning—it’s probably my sixth ride up the gondola with the same group of friends, too.
-And it’s midweek; hardly anyone is up on the mountain, regardless of the bluebird sky and packed powder conditions.
+It’s my fifth season at Whiteface, and I've been skiing fresh snow and groomers all morning— I've probably already been up the gondola six times.
+It's midweek, and hardly anyone is up on the mountain, despite the bluebird sky and packed powder conditions.
 These are the days I dream about.

-Despite being in the wilds of the Adirondacks, on the weekends and holidays Whiteface Mountain is typically packed with people.
+Though it's in the Adirondack wilderness, weekends and holidays typically bring the crowds to Whiteface Mountain.
 It makes sense.
 With 3,430 feet of vertical, rowdy terrain, a top-notch ski school, and some of the best grooming and snowmaking on the East Coast, it’s not hard to believe that thousands flock from nearby metropolitan areas.
-Crowds of weekenders sliding down snow and taking in the breathtaking views from the High Peaks can congest the mountain.
-If you’re able to swing it, Whiteface midweek is when the mountain truly shines.
+The quiet of a midweek ski leaves the view of the High Peaks for us to enjoy by ourselves.
+We ride the gondola without lines, get our tickets in the morning without worry, and choose from lower rates in the hotels, motels, and hostels around the area.

 We click into our skis and I glance up toward the summit.
 The Follies trail curves into a white ribbon as it disappears down the mountain.
 Lake Champlain glimmers in the distance and I see Wilmington nestled into the cozy valley below.
 Dropping into one of our favorite trails, we laugh and ski fast with it all to ourselves, getting air as we hit each rollover.
 We don’t have to avoid the gondola line because no one is in it.
 The lift attendants know and recognize us and we fist-bump mittens from time to time.
 The sun’s out and it’s a glorious day.